-You’ve probably heard of ETL and Reverse ETL in the context of data centralization.
-While both ETL and Reverse ETL perform important functions in powering your MarTech stack, not all Reverse ETL solutions are the same.
-Let’s cover the basics of these processes and where they fit in the modern data stack in 2023.
+You might have come across the terms ETL and Reverse ETL in the context of data centralization.
+While both perform important functions in powering your martech stack, not all Reverse ETL solutions are the same.

 What is Reverse ETL?

-As mentioned up top, Reverse ETL is a data-integration tool that helps you extract customer data from your data warehouse, transform it within the warehouse, and copy it into whatever SaaS program you’re wanting to use.
+Reverse ETL is a data-integration tool that helps you extract customer data from your data warehouse, transform it within the warehouse, and copy it into whatever SaaS program you want to use.
 Reverse ETL is the opposite of traditional ETL, wherein the data warehouse is the target of the data that’s being extracted from the third-party source.

 The information can be repurposed and used for marketing and sales, whether your company is B2B or B2C.
 Whatever core metrics you have stored, you can sync them back to your business processes.
 Common types of data used in reverse ETL include: